Embed Steps to Justice content on your website

 If you have any questions, or need help, please contact us.

 Embedding Steps to Justice Content : A Video Introduction

 CLEO (Community Legal Education Ontario/Éducation juridique communautaire Ontario)

-We welcome your feedback or questions.
-Keep in mind that Steps To Justice project staff cannot give legal advice.
-For advice with a specific legal problem, please contact a lawyer or community legal clinic.
+We welcome your feedback on our website.
+We cannot give legal advice.
+For questions about a specific legal problem, please contact a lawyer or your local community legal clinic.